Actress Yui Aragaki and singer-songwriter Gen Hoshino to marry

-Popular Japanese actress Yui Aragaki, 32, and singer-songwriter Gen Hoshino, 40, who together played the lead characters in a popular 2016 television drama, are set to marry, their agencies said Wednesday.
+Popular Japanese actress Yui Aragaki, 32, and singer-songwriter Gen Hoshino, 40, are set to marry, their agencies said Wednesday, after co-starring in a 2016 TV drama in which they played a couple that entered into a contract marriage.

 “We hope that we can support each other and accumulate prosperous time together,” the couple said a joint statement.

-In the drama “Nigeru wa Haji da ga Yaku ni Tatsu” (known as “We Married as a Job” in English), the plot saw Aragaki and Hoshino as a couple entering into a contract marriage.
+More recently, the two again co-starred in a sequel of the drama series “Nigeru wa Haji da ga Yaku ni Tatsu” (known as “We Married as a Job” in English), which aired in January.

-The two again co-starred in a sequel that aired in January.
-The theme song by Hoshino, with its video featuring the cast dancing the “Koi Dance” (love dance), became a craze in Japan.
+The theme song by Hoshino featuring the cast dancing the “Koi Dance,” meaning love dance, became a craze in Japan, with its official video on YouTube having been watched 231 million times as of Wednesday evening.

-Hoshino is also known for singing one of the opening theme songs for the long-running TV anime series “Doraemon.”
+Born in Okinawa, Aragaki, 32, started her career as a teen model and quickly rose to stardom after appearing in a TV commercial for Ezaki Glico Co.’s Pocky chocolate-covered biscuit sticks.

+Known by fans as “Gakki,” she appeared in a number of popular films and TV series including the medical drama series “Code Blue,” featuring male Japanese idol Tomohisa Yamashita, among others.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.